 3. Calculate the amount of spousal support

-The amount of and how long it is paid depends on factors like:
+The amount of you can get and how long it is paid depends on factors like:

 - how long you and your partner lived together